MovingBlocks/TerasologyLauncher/README.md

 You'll need the following tools:

-- Java SE Development Kit (JDK) 8 with JavaFX.
-It may be possible to use a later version of the JDK for local development, but the CI will verify against this baseline version.
+- Java SE Development Kit (JDK) 11.
+It should be possible to use a later version of the JDK for local development, please see the definition of [push validation] for the exact CI setup.
 - Git to clone the repo and commit changes.

 Development is possible on all common platforms (Windows, Linux, MacOS) as long as the JDK with JavaFX is properly set up.